 MARKET AND TRANSACTIONS (cont.)

-Risk Assessment

-Geographic concentration

-The company is affected by employment figures and trends in the Stockholm office market, because our property portfolio is concentrated to the Stockholm region.
+Risk Assessment Impact and management of risk, commentary 2020 Geographic concentration L: C: C: The company is affected by employment figures and trends in the Stockholm office market, because our property portfolio is concentrated to the Stockholm region.
 Given Stockholm's strong position, growth and heavily service-based industry structure, we deem the risk to be low.
 Our strategy generates many benefits of scale and contributes to both an increase in net operating income and higher property values.
 With a focus on urban development in attractive locations, we are able to influence the appeal and supply available in the districts.
 We have a thorough knowledge of our submarkets and customer needs and demand.
 The population of Stockholm is continuing to grow, which indicates that there will also be greater demand for offices in the long term.

-Property expenses

-The risk of increased property costs is considered to be medium.
+Property expenses L: C: C: The risk of increased property costs is considered to be medium.
 Tax decisions, changes in market prices and seasonal variations affect our cost structure.
 Property tax and ground rent, where the potential to affect the size of the cost is limited, account for a large part of these expenses.
 Other expenses, including running costs, maintenance and tariff-based expenses such as electricity and heating depend on price levels and consumption.
 Expenses for the running and maintenance of properties are subject to seasonal variations.
-For example, cold and snowy winters give rise to higher costs for heating and snow clearance, while hot summers result in higher cooling costs.

-Fabege pursues structured efforts to reduce its consumption of heating, electricity and water.
+For Fabege pursues structured efforts to reduce its consumption of heating, electricity and water.
 We also conduct regular contract negotiations and procurements aimed at reducing costs.
 The operations organisation continuously focuses on cost effectiveness and capitalising on savings opportunities in order to create a sustainably secure cost base.
 A large portion of property expenses is paid for by tenants, thus reducing the company's exposure.

-Since the standard of the investment property portfolio is high, maintenance expenses are low
+Since the standard of the investment property portfolio is high, maintenance expenses are low.
 The surplus ratio in 2020 was 75 per cent.